Table of Contents

 Global risks continue to exist, if not worsen, due to public health crises, climate change, increasingly extreme weather events, and military conflicts that impact production, shipping, and distribution channels.
 These events also directly affect workers and their ability to conduct business when they interrupt work and production schedules, power grids, fresh water and food supplies, and damage work facilities.
 Other factors introduce supply chain disruptions, such as when piracy impacts ocean shipping channels, commercial shipping accidents block or damage ports, or terrorist and wartime events disturb the normal flow of goods and services.

-Domestic (U.S – based) challenges
+Domestic (U.S-based) challenges

-• More pressure to provide mental health care and allowances/support internally.
+- More pressure to provide mental health care and allowances/support internally.
 The stresses on workers seem to be getting the best of them at an increasing pace.
 48% of employees find it difficult to prioritize their mental health at work, with even more (64%) of workers ages 18-34.
 The demands of working with increased automation and AI, with significantly higher levels of electronic work monitoring, remote and hybrid work arrangements without sufficient policy or programmatic support, and continued poor management are creating the demand for company mental health support.

 Labor market woes continue

-With working population replacement rates insufficient to provide enough workers to fill jobs, continued U.S. labor shortages are expected to impact retail, distribution, manufacturing, leisure, and hospitality.
+With working-age replacement rates insufficient to provide enough workers to fill jobs, continued U.S. labor shortages are expected to affect retail, distribution, manufacturing, leisure, and hospitality.
 In Europe, construction and trades, heavy manufacturing, healthcare, IT, and communications especially need a better supply of skilled staff.
 The most significant growth across the developed nations lies in technology and digital intelligence—software, cloud computing, cybersecurity, data science and analytics, artificial intelligence, and digital commerce.
 Chronic shortages in healthcare, advanced manufacturing, education, professional and business services, and financial services continue unabated and will remain a focus for HR priorities in those industries.

 Better and more robust workforce planning for talent supply and demand is needed.
 That translates into modeling turnover and retirements and generating replacement strategies based on talent availability—by geography, critical roles, and future skill requirements—for full-time positions and temporary, contractor, and project-based workers.

-With the resurgence of investments and laws supporting the reshoring of domestic manufacturing and growth of construction, and reports that indicate job satisfaction rates as high as 87% among skilled trade workers, young workers (18-30 years old) are flocking to these training and apprenticeship programs.
-47% of the millennial and GenZ population are actively interested in trade jobs, drawn in by schedule flexibility, shorter and less expensive education options, financial security, and a quicker path to the workforce and future business ownership.
+With the resurgence of investment, laws supporting the reshoring of domestic manufacturing, and the growth of construction, reports indicate that job satisfaction rates among skilled trade workers are as high as 87%, and young workers (18-30 years old) are flocking to these training and apprenticeship programs.
+47% of Millennials and Gen Z are actively interested in trade jobs, drawn by schedule flexibility, shorter, less expensive education options, financial security, and a quicker path to the workforce and future business ownership.

 Worker satisfaction is at an 11-year low